abdulhalimchy/RAG-Project/README.md

 ## AI Tool Usage

-This project was developed with assistance from Claude AI (Anthropic) for code generation and guidance.
+This project was developed with assistance from Claude AI for code generation in some cases, improving documentation and guidance.
 All code was reviewed, tested, debugged, and understood by the team.
 Full disclosure is provided in the technical report.

----

-## Team

-    Member A : data preparation, chunking, technical report Member B : vector database, RAG pipeline, demo preparation

 ---